 Where is Steve McMahon now?

-More known for his Liverpool career in the 80’s than his time spent in the Premier League with Manchester City, Steve McMahon retired from playing in 1998 after four years as player manager of Swindon Town.
+Probably remembered more for his Liverpool career in the 80’s than his time spent in the Premier League with Manchester City, Steve McMahon retired from playing in 1998 after four years as player-manager of Swindon Town.

-After leaving is player manager post at Swindon by mutual consent in 1998, McMahon was back in football management two years later when he joined Blackpool.
+After leaving his player-manager post at Swindon by mutual consent in 1998, McMahon returned to football management two years later when he joined Blackpool.

 McMahon’s last post as a manager was at Australian A-League side Perth Glory in 2005 but he left midway through the season amid media criticism of his coaching style and accusations of nepotism when he signed his son for the club.

-Since 2006, Steve McMahon has been working as a football pundit in Singapore with ESPN Star Sports.
+Since 2006, he has been working as a football pundit in Singapore with ESPN Star Sports.

-McMahon is currently working as head coach at Million Dollar Feet which is a talent spotting scheme that ‘provides an exciting platform for young, up-and-coming superstars to shine by finecombing the country for the best talents aged 11 to 14.
+He also works as head coach at Million Dollar Feet in Malaysia which is a talent spotting scheme that ‘provides an exciting platform for young, up-and-coming superstars to shine by finecombing the country for the best talents aged 11 to 14.
 Two of the very best will be given the opportunity to get even closer to the dream of signing with a top European club’.

 Back to Manchester City